Ralph D. Gray Prize

-The Society for Military History Moncado Prize is awarded annually in recognition of academic excellence to authors of the four best articles published in their Journal of Military History in the previous year.
+The Society for Military History Moncado Prize (now called the Vandervort Prize) is awarded annually in recognition of academic excellence to authors of the four best articles published in their Journal of Military History in the previous year.
 Papers of James Madison editor in chief J. C. A. Stagg received a 2015 Moncado Prize for his article "Freedom and Subordination: Disciplinary Problems in the U.S. Army during the War of 1812," Journal of Military History 78 (2014): 537-74.

 "This essay examines the general court martial case files for enlisted men in the War of 1812.
 The defendants were a reasonably representative cross section of the enlisted men, desertion was the most frequent offense, and mistreatment by officers was the most common motive for deserting.
 Most defendants proclaimed their innocence, but guilt and conviction were invariably the outcome in their trials.
 Officers struggled to find effective punishments.
 The abolition of corporal punishment by the lash in 1812 reduced the army's disciplinary options, resulting in an increasing recourse to the death penalty.
 The army, however, shrank from executing all the condemned" (abstract, ibid., 537).

 Arthur S. Link Prize

-The Papers of James Madison: Secretary of State Series, Vol. 2, was awarded the 1996 Arthur S. Link Prize from The Society for Historians of American Foreign Relations.
+The Papers of James Madison: Secretary of State Series, Vol. 2, was awarded the 1996 Arthur S. Link Prize (now called the Link-Kuehl Prize) from The Society for Historians of American Foreign Relations.

 This prize, awarded at the 1996 annual meeting of the American Historical Association, "recognizes not only the high level of scholarship and erudition present in the publication of the James Madison papers, but the overall contribution to history."
 (Pictured above, left to right, are J. C. A. Stagg, editor in chief of the Papers of James Madison; Emily Rosenberg, president of SHAFR; Mary A. Hackett, editor of the prize-winning volume; and Alan Spetter, secretary/treasurer of SHAFR.)